 Among the problems with wet carpets that have stayed wet; is that organic decay occurs.
 This is actually the breakdown of all the accumulated dirt and debris.
 As organic matter decays, it produces off-gases which you will immediately recognize due to the strong smell.
 This problem will become worse, as once the water becomes contaminated just like sewer water.

 Without a doubt, drying out the wet carpet quickly should be the main concern.
 Should you do it yourself?
 Or should you ask the pros to take care of the job?
 This is dependent upon how extensive the flooding was and what kind of water (clear/clean, brown, or black) flowed in.

 Minor clean/clear water troubles can generally be handled yourself.
 Just soak up the water with a mop or absorbent towels and then open a few windows and use a fan to speed up the drying.
 A wet/dry vacuum can help to extract as much water as possible.

 You also might be capable of handling brown water problems yourself.
 Only this time, you have to add clean water and a mild detergent to the mix.
 Soak up the water and after which thoroughly clean the carpets.
 Once again, extract as much water as you can and make use of a fan to smooth the progress of drying.
 If the brown water damage is extensive or if staining seems foreseeable, seek professional help as soon as possible.
 Call us the Flood Restoration Auckland and we’ll take care of the carpets problem.

 Black water problems almost always necessitate professional help.
 In fact, you must replace carpets damaged by this kind of water.
 It is almost impossible to clean carpets and pads soaked with black water.
 Additionally, the risk of illness is exceptionally high.
 Just as mould flourishes in soggy environments, so does bacteria.

-Depending on the kind of water and severity of the flooding, replacing the carpets may be the single choice.
+Depending on the kind of water and severity of the flooding, replacing the carpets may be a single choice.